ShaRP: Explaining Rankings and Preferences with Shapley Values: Pairwise Explanations

-\paragraph{Pairwise QoI} We developed a method for computing feature importance for the relative order between a pair of items $\textbf{u}$ and $\textbf{v}$, to answer the question of why $\textbf{u}$ is ranked higher than $\textbf{v}$ (\ie $\textbf{u}\succ\textbf{v}$).
-In Algorithm \ref{alg:pairwise}, we create feature coalitions as in Algorithm~\ref{alg:qii} and then, instead of sampling from $\mathcal{D}$, we create $\textbf{U}_1$ and $\textbf{U}_2$ as vectors of 1 element each, based on the values of the items being compared.
-We then invoke the $\iota()$ function to compute the feature importance with respect to the difference in score, or rank, or the presence/absence at the top-$k$, as described earlier in this section.
+We developed a method for computing feature importance for the relative order between a pair of items $\textbf{u}$ and $\textbf{v}$, to answer the question of why $\textbf{v}$ is ranked higher than $\textbf{u}$ (\ie $\textbf{v}\succ\textbf{u}$).
+Our method is based on baseline Shapley value methods.